Updated 20.4.2021

 Kodak, however, failed to maintain its position as a pioneer in 8mm video, losing out to Sony.

-Sony introduced the Video8 format and it was called Handycam.
+Sony introduced the Video8 format, and it was called Handycam.
 The name Handycam was later used for Hi8 and Digital8 camcorders, too.

 The word Handycam was used to differentiate it from Sony’s existing line of Betamax video cameras.

-Handycam (Handy camera) emphasized the portable nature of the Video8 camera as it fitted into the palm.
+Handycam (Handy camera) emphasized the portable nature of the Video8 camera as it fits into the palm.
 It also referred to the ‘handy’ nature of the miniature 8mm tape that the camera or camcorder uses.

-Video8 used the same technology as the 12mm Betamax format though.
-As such it was popularly called the ‘mini’ Betamax.
+Video8 used the same technology as the 12mm Betamax format, though.
+As such, it was popularly called the ‘mini’ Betamax.

 Video8 was positioned to rival the VHS-C format developed by JVC.